franklesniak/retropie-setup/README.md

 **Note**: you must know your wireless SSID and password _exactly_ (including the correct capitalization) to complete these steps.

-1. Remove and reconnect the microSD card to the Windows computer.
+1. Remove the microSD card from the card reader, then reconnect it.
 1. Create the wireless settings file:
     - Open Notepad++
     - Click the icon to create a new file (or navigate to the `File` menu and click `New`).